snowflakedb/snowpark-java-scala/CONTRIBUTING.md

 ### Prerequisites

 - Java 11
-- Maven 3
+- SBT
 - A Snowflake account

 ### Setup instructions

 1. Create a fork of this repository into your personal account and clone the repo locally.
 2. Create `profile.properties` from the template (`profile.properties.example`).
 3. Run the test suite using the following command